sourcegraph/handbook/content/departments/engineering/teams/frontend-platform/index.md

 # Frontend Platform team

-The Frontend Platform team is part of the [Enablement](../index.md) org.

 ## Mission

 Our mission is to empower all users and Sourcegraph frontend developers to achieve maximum efficiency and effectiveness by enabling and building a first-class web experience.